Optimal General Matchings: Introduction

 \section{Introduction}

-Given a graph $G=(V,E)$ and for each vertex $v \in V$ a subset $B(v)$ of the set $\{0,1,\ldots, d_G(v)\}$, where $d_G(v)$ denotes the degree of vertex $v$ in the graph $G$, a $B$-matching of $G$ is any set $F \subseteq E$ such that $d_F(v) \in B(v)$ for each vertex $v$, where $d_F(v)$ denotes the number of edges of $F$ incident to $v$.
+Given a graph $G=(V,E)$ and for each vertex $v \in V$ a subset $B(v)$ of the set \\ $\{0,1,\ldots, d_G(v)\}$, where $d_G(v)$ denotes the degree of vertex $v$ in the graph $G$, a $B$-matching of $G$ is any set $F \subseteq E$ such that $d_F(v) \in B(v)$ for each vertex $v$, where $d_F(v)$ denotes the number of edges of $F$ incident to $v$.
 The general matching problem asks the existence of a $B$-matching in a given graph.
+Without any restrictions the general matching problem is NP-complete \cite{Lovasz}.

 A set $B(v)$ is said to have a {\em gap of length} $p$ if there exists a natural number $k \in B(v)$ such that $k+1, \ldots, k+p \notin B(v)$ and $k+p+1 \in B(v)$.
-Without any restrictions the general matching problem is NP-complete \cite{Lovasz}.
-However, for the case when no set $B(v)$ contains a gap of length greater than $1$, Lovasz \cite{Lovasz} developed a structural description and Cornuejols \cite{Cor} presented a polynomial time algorithm for finding a $B$-matching, if it exists.
-In this paper we consider a maximum/minimum size version of the general matching problem, in which we are interested in finding a $B$-matching having maximum (or minimum) number of edges.
+For the case when no set $B(v)$ contains a gap of length greater than $1$, Lovasz \cite{Lovasz} developed a structural description and Cornuejols \cite{Cor} presented a polynomial time algorithm for finding a $B$-matching, if it exists.
+In the maximum/minimum cardinality variant the goal is to find a $B$-matching having a maximum/minimum number of edges.
+In the weighted version of the problem a weight function $w: E \rightarrow \mathbb N$ is given and the aim is to find a $B$-matching that maximizes or minimizes the sum of the weights of the edges.

+Matchings, $b$-matchings and factors are basic combinatorial notions that lie at the foundation of combinatorial optimization.
+The general matching problem restricted to gaps of at most $1$ is one of the strongest generalizations of matching, that was not proven $\mathcal{NP}$-hard.
+As such it is of theoretical importance to find a polynomial time algorithm for a maximum/minimum cardinality/weight $B$-matching with gaps at most $1$ or in the case of a maximum weight $B$-matching, to decide if it is $\mathcal{NP}$-hard.

 {\bf Previous work} If $B(v)=\{0,1\}$ for each vertex $v$, then a $B$-matching is in fact a {\em matching}, i.e., a set of vertex-disjoint edges.
 A {\em perfect matching} is a $B$-matching such that $B(v)=1$ for each vertex $v$.
-Given a function $b: V \rightarrow N$, a $b$-matching is any set $F \subseteq E$ such that $d_F(v) \leq b(v)$ for each vertex $v$ and a perfect $b$-matching or a $b$-factor is any set $F \subseteq E$ such that $d_F(v) = b(v)$ for each vertex $v$.
-If in addition to a function $b$ we are also given a function $a: V \rightarrow N$, then an $(a,b)$-matching is any set $F \subseteq E$ such that $a(v) \leq d_F(v) \leq b(v)$ for each vertex $v$.
+Given a function $b: V \rightarrow \mathbb N$, a $b$-matching is any set $F \subseteq E$ such that $d_F(v) \leq b(v)$ for each vertex $v$ and a perfect $b$-matching or a $b$-factor is any set $F \subseteq E$ such that $d_F(v) = b(v)$ for each vertex $v$.
+If in addition to a function $b$ we are also given a function $a: V \rightarrow \mathbb N$, then an $(a,b)$-matching is any set $F \subseteq E$ such that $a(v) \leq d_F(v) \leq b(v)$ for each vertex $v$.